google/j2cl/docs/semantics.md

 [Boxed types](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html)
 add a noticeable amount of performance overhead to JavaScript.
 To eliminate this overhead, J2CL never uses boxed representation for Double, String and Boolean.
-Double becomes a JavaScript number and Boolean becomes a JavaScript boolean.
+Double becomes a JavaScript number, Boolean becomes a JavaScript boolean, and Long becomes a `goog.math.Long`.
 It's not possible to use plain numbers for boxed Integers because it leads to ambiguity.
 For example, the instanceof operator wouldn't be able to distinguish between Integer and Double:

 ```java
 Object foo = new Double(42)